PrestaShop/performance-project/shop/README.md

 Same as previous task, you need a not to old version of docker running on your environment.

-You also need a mySQL servrer, already up and running and configured to accept the shop's connections (either a docker container or a standalone application).
+You also need a MySQL server, already up and running and configured to accept the shop's connections (either a docker container or a standalone application).

 ### 3.2/ Running the container